The Metric 73% of Operators Track Wrong: How Revenue Masks Business Decline (And Why Revenue per Hour Tells the Real Story)

 The complete revenue-per-hour tracking system with optimization protocols is in The Five Numbers.

-Seventy-three percent of operators track revenue and wonder why growth feels unsustainable.
-Twenty-seven percent track revenue per hour and build businesses that get easier as they grow.
+Seventy-three percent of operators track revenue and wonder why growth feels unsustainable; the 27% who track revenue per hour build businesses that get easier as they grow.

 That’s the system.